New Challenges in the Management of Heart Failure: Meet the Experts

 Prof Coats is Joint Academic Vice-President of Monash University, Australia and the University of Warwick, UK.
 His research greatly influenced the treatment for chronic heart failure, promoting exercise training instead of bed rest.
 He has a vast experience in education and publishing.

-Prof Coats research interests are chronic heart failure, hypertension, and organizational behaviour.
-Professor Coats has a MBA from London Business School, is a Diplomate and Fellow of the Australian Institute of Company Directors and member of the UK Institute of Directors.
+His research interests are chronic heart failure, hypertension, and organizational behaviour.
+Prof Coats has a MBA from London Business School, is a Diplomate and Fellow of the Australian Institute of Company Directors and member of the UK Institute of Directors.

 1. Vitale C, Jankowska E, Hill L, et al. Heart Failure Association/European Society of Cardiology position paper on frailty in patients with heart failure.
 Eur J Heart Fail.
 2019;21(11):1299-1305